projectwallace/projectwallace.com/content/blog/2025-10-24-better-coverage-ranges.md

 **Browers often don't report atrule ranges correctly.**

 'Often' doesn't mean 'always'.
 But often enough that it has bitten me more than I care to admit.
-It depends on where in they live and whether neibouring rules are covered.
+It depends on where in they live and whether neighbouring rules are covered.
 But take this example that I've created using Playwright's [coverage API](https://playwright.dev/docs/api/class-coverage#coverage-start-css-coverage), but I've observed this in Edge/Chrome as well:

 ```html
 <!doctype html>